Ledragon/pi-vision-histogram/symbol-porting-guide.md

 }
 ```

-Whenever data update occurs, `ngOnChanges()` function will be called and, if `changes.data` exist, which means the system-level data has updated, then we can update the class properties `value`, `time`, and `label`.
+Whenever data updates, the `ngOnChanges()` function is called, and if `changes.data` exists, which means the system-level data has updated, then the functon updates the class properties `value`, `time`, and `label`.

-### Data binding on config properties
+### Data binding on configuration properties

-In PI Vision 3 we bind the config properties directly to the view but in PI Vision 4, since each symbol component is self-contained, we need to explicitly define the inputs to the components so that it is aware of the configuration properties we defined in the symbol metadata object in `module.ts`.
+In PI Vision 3, you bind the configuration properties directly to the view.
+In PI Vision 4, each symbol component is self-contained.
+Therefore, you must explicitly define the inputs to the components, making them aware of the configuration properties defined in the symbol metadata object in the `module.ts` file.

-Define `txtColor`, `bkColor`, `showLabel`, and `showTime` as `@Input()` to the component.
-We will use these inputs and bind them with the template later in the tutorial.
-Since `txtColor` is configured as muti-state color, the input will change based on the muti-state settings
+Specifically, in the Angular component, define `txtColor`, `bkColor`, `showLabel`, and `showTime` as `@Input()` to the component.
+Later, you can use these inputs and bind them to the template.
+Since the `txtColor` property is configured as multistate color, the input will change based on the multistate settings

 ```typescript
 export class SimpleValueComponent implements OnChanges {